 To satisfy the residence requirement, Ed.D. candidates must have approval both prior to beginning the residency and after its completion.
-Prior to beginning the residency, an Ed.D.
-Residency Requirement Plan form must be completed.
+Prior to beginning the residency, an Ed.D Residency Requirement Plan form must be completed.
 Students must have the Ed.D.
 Residency Requirement Plan approved by their advisers and the Associate Dean for Academic Programs.
 In the case of cohort programs, students should have their plans approved by their department and the Associate Dean.
 The plan should include:

 - 1. Statement of purpose showing how coursework and professional experience are related and a rationale for this plan. - 2.
-Statement of expected outcomes. - Clear statement of the courses to be taken, the semester in which they will be taken (understanding that revisions may be necessary), and the specific professional experience to which they relate. - 4.
+Statement of expected outcomes. - 3.
+Clear statement of the courses to be taken, the semester in which they will be taken (understanding that revisions may be necessary), and the specific professional experience to which they relate. - 4.
 A plan for how a student is expected to interact with faculty and other students, to read widely within and beyond the major field, and to contemplate scholarly issues as they relate to professional practice.

-After an Ed.D. candidate completes the proposed Ed.D.
-Residency Requirement Plan, he/she must have the adviser sign Ed.D.
-Residency Requirement Plan again signifying the Ed.D.
-Residency Requirement Plan was completed.
+After the completion of the proposed Ed.D.
+Residency Requirement Plan, an Ed.D. candidate must have their adviser sign the form, signifying its completion.
 It is then submitted to the Associate Dean for Academic Programs for final approval.